cleavr/cleaverdocs/content/guides/remix.md

 [Remix](https://remix.run/) is quickly becoming a popular NodeJS, full-stack web framework that aims to put your focus into crafting delightful user experiences.

-In this guide we'll walk through deploying an example blog application build using Remix.
+In this guide we'll walk through deploying an example blog application built using Remix.

 ## Step 1: Build Your Remix App